The Stefan problem and free targets of optimal Brownian martingale transport: Optimal stopping times and potential flows

 Note that the equivalence between $\tau$ and $\tau^{U, f}$ or $\tau^{U, b}$, is hinted in the formula \eqref{formula:0} which is a consequence of Ito's formula.
-One sees there that more time spent for the Brownian motion increases the potential function, which is precisely controlled but, only in integral/expected value sense, thus, it is not obvious how to use such a control on average quantities to get information for each Brownian path.
-We bypass this difficulty in two important steps.
-First, we show that the barrier set $R$ of $\tau$ (for example, the set $R^*$ for the optimal stopping time $\tau^*$ as in Section~\ref{sec:prelim}) contains (in a measure theoretic sense) the barrier set $R^{U,f}$ for costs of type (I) (respectively, $R^{U,b}$ for costs of type (II)).
-This is basically a result of the Ito's formula via Lemma~\ref{lem:Ito-closed-set}.
+One sees there that spending more time for the Brownian motion increases the potential function, which is precisely controlled but, only in integral/expected value sense; it is not obvious how to use such a control on average quantities to get information for each {\red individual} Brownian path. {\red We overcome this difficulty by optimality of $\tau$, in particular, using Proposition~\ref{lem:hitting_s}.}

+{\red Towards the main result of this section,} in the next proposition we show that the barrier set $R$ of $\tau$ (for example, the set $R^*$ for the optimal stopping time $\tau^*$ as in Section~\ref{sec:prelim}) {\red is contained, except a measure zero set, \red in the barrier set $R^{U,f}$, $R^{U,b}$, for type (I),(II), respectively.} This is basically a result of the Ito's formula via Lemma~\ref{lem:Ito-closed-set}.